This is a cursory review of all the indexing search engines I have been able to find.

 - Search My Site: Similar to Wiby, but only indexes user-submitted personal and independent sites.
 It optionally supports IndieAuth.

 - Quor: Seems to mainly index large news sites.
+Site is down as of June 2021; originally available at www dot quor dot com.

 - Ninfex: a “people-powered” search engine that combines aspects of link aggregators and search.
 It lets users vote on submissions and it also displays links to forums about submissions.